 Be sure to follow your child’s growth chart and discuss any dips or stalls in height growth with your pediatrician.
 You may need to pay attention to nutrition more closely, or use other ways to support your girl’s growth spurt.

-There’s a lot of changes happening during puberty for girls.
+There’s a lot of changes happening for girls during puberty.
 Growing ends when puberty and full maturation is complete.
 Let’s look at some of the transitions.

 I’m always asked about how tall a girl will get.
 Girls will experience their greatest rate of growth generally starting after breasts begin to develop and 6 months before they get their period, according to the AAP.

-I decided to translate the growth chart into the average girl height based on age throughout puberty.
+I decided to translate the CDC growth chart for girls into an easy to read table showing the average girl height based on age throughout puberty.